interpretingdl/interpretingdl.github.io/source/_pages/methods.md

   overlay_color: "#5e616c"
   overlay_image: /assets/images/network-bw-1.png
 sidebar:
-  nav: methods
+  nav: nav
 ---

-One of the main goals of this project is to develop a general-purpose framework for applying appropriate analysis and interpretation methods to neural network models of text and speech.
+One of the main goals of the InterpretingDL network is to develop a general-purpose framework for applying appropriate analysis and interpretation methods to neural network models of text and speech.
 We focus on two types of interpretation techniques to evaluate neural models: _data-driven_ and _hypothesis-driven_ methods.

 Hypothesis-driven methods test whether specific a priori defined information can be decoded from the internal states of a neural model.
 For instance, hypothesis-driven methods can be used to answer questions like "Does my translation model encode morphology?".